lcar-dsport/clustering_spotify_songs/README.md

 write a project summary here.

 ## Data Preprocessing
+### Loading the Data
-The file was extracted from Kaggle and loaded into our data warehouse, Exasol, using Talend.
-Once the dataset was loaded into the data warehouse, I connected directly to Exasol in Spyder, my Python IDE.
-I then created a dataframe, `df`, with my table `SPOTIFY_SONGS`.
+The file was extracted from Kaggle and loaded into our data warehouse, Exasol.
+Using Spyder, I then connected to Exasol and imported the dataset into a dataframe.
 ```
 # connecting to exasol
 # Import system Module